YayuMo/FileSharing/thesis/Report I for the thesis.md

   - **Brief Intro**

-    - Encode data in a compact manner that do not require calculations.
+    - Encode data in a compact manner according to its original value.
+    - The coefficient $c_i$ represents the value of the data (e.g. pixel value in images), and the $i$ represents the index of data (e.g. pixel position in images)

   - **Advantage**